 Projects under this funding stream must:

 • include a minimum of two different partners (academic, non-academic, industry or those with lived experience of counselling, psychotherapy or coaching) from multiple UK or international academic institutions.
-Teams from across more than one department or discipline, but from the same organisation, would also be considered collaborative and therefore eligible to apply for this grant
+Teams from across more than one department or discipline, but from the same organisation, would not be considered collaborative and therefore not eligible to apply for this grant

 • be led by a UK-based partner who has access to a formal research ethics committee